emergy-official/assets.parf.ai/website/src/pages/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.
 - **Country** refers to: France
-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Anomaly.parf.ai.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to assets.parf.ai.
 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.
 - **Service** refers to the Website.
 - **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
 - **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.
-- **Website** refers to Anomaly.parf.ai, accessible from https://anomaly.parf.ai/
+- **Website** refers to assets.parf.ai, accessible from https://assets.parf.ai/
 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## **Acknowledgment**